doHernandezM/SlideViewController/README.md

 To Fix:
-* ~~Add accessibility~~ Catalyst needs work./Slider's voiceover script needs to support internationalization.
+* ~~Add accessibility~~ Catalyst accessibility needs work/Slider's voiceover script needs to support internationalization, just english for now.
 * When adding views, if you are in edit mode, new views do not get rounded corners.
-* ~~Single view mode is currently stuck in the upper left hand corner~~
+* ~~Single view mode is currently stuck in the upper left hand corner.~~
+* Change "config" to primary view position and change SliderViewPosition to something else